richelbilderbeek/lesson_mermaid/docs/reflections/20241017/README.md

 Summarizing the lesson, I think it was a relaxed, lightweight session that reached its teaching goals, albeit executed a bit sloppily.

-Reading Meikes observations, I see that indeed the schedule is indeed as shown above.
+Reading Meike's observations, I see that indeed the schedule is indeed as shown above.
 Monologues:

 - 9:00-9:09: 9 minutes